-The YMCA youths have funds raised will go to gone out of the apple-selling worthy cause. business and into the ciderselling business.
+The YMCA youths have funds raised will go to a gone out of the apple-selling worthy cause. business and into the ciderselling business.

-Employment Office at the Credit Union, 453-2904.
+A limited number of gallons will be available through the YMCA Youth Employment Office at the Credit Union, 453-2904.

 The cider may be picked up at the Credit Union, or ordered by calling.